go-aah/docs/authentication.md

   * **Credential** - secret data that are used to verify identities.
 Passwords, x509 certificates, etc.
   * **Authenticator** - An application implements the interface `authc.Authenticator` to provide authentication information to framework

-## How to Authenticate in aah framework
+## How to: Authentication in aah framework

+By nature of aah security implementation, you can have one or more `Auth Scheme` defined and can be mapped in the `routes.conf` per route basis.

   * Choose your auth schemes and configure in `security.conf`, out-of-the-box framework supports
         - [Form-based Auth](#form-based-auth)